ironhack-labs/lab-bootstrap-cloning-github/readme.md

 ## Introduction

 In this lesson we are going to create our own "Bootstrap version" of GitHub.
 We will recreate the **Issues** page for Airbnb's CSS repository on GitHub using only Bootstrap styles and components.
+See the original on GitHub: https://github.com/airbnb/css/issues.

 At the end of the lesson, your GitHub will look something like this: